20 Must See Films at JIO MAMI Mumbai Film Festival, 2016

 Stars: Charo Santos-Concio, John Lloyd Cruz & Michael De Mesa.

 After spending the last 30 years in prison, Horacia is immediately released when someone else confessed to the crime.
 Still overwhelmed by her new freedom, she comes to the painful realization that her aristocratic former lover had set her up.
 As kidnappings targeting the wealthy begin to proliferate, Horacia sees the opportunity to plot her revenge.
 This is the film that won Diaz the Golden Lion at this year’s Venice film festival and took the Filipino director’s global reputation to a new level.
 Running as it does at mere three-and-three-quarter hours, it is a squib compared to his other works.
-In his latest magnum opus, supposedly adapted from Leo Tolstoy’s short story God Sees the Truth, But Waits, Diaz explores themes like guilt, shame, the burden of forgiveness and existence of God.
-Santo’s seething performance and Diaz’s breathtaking cinematography makes ‘The Woman Who Left’ an essential viewing.
+In his latest magnum opus, supposedly adapted from Leo Tolstoy’s short story God Sees the Truth, But Waits, Diaz explores themes like guilt, shame, the burden of forgiveness, and the existence of God.
+Santo’s seething performance and Diaz’s breathtaking cinematography make ‘The Woman Who Left’ an essential viewing.

 5. Hema Hema: Sing Me a Song While I Wait